Skip to Content

 And then run any UPDATE or DELETE query you want.
 As long as the logged in user has permissions to do so, the query will execute without a WHERE clause.

 Take extra care when disabling safe updates.
-This is a great feature to prevent data loss, especially in production databases, and should be enabled unless you're experienced and know what you're updating.
+This is a great feature to prevent data loss, especially in production environments, and should only be enabled with great caution.
 It's extremely easy to update or delete data by accident, so be careful when disabling this feature.

 Toggling Safe Updates Using MySQL Workbench